Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% and the parameter description is clear.
-The tool description adds no additional meaning beyond the schema, so baseline 3.
+Schema coverage is 100% and the parameter description 'Run ID to restore' is clear.
+The tool description adds no extra meaning beyond the schema, meeting the baseline of 3 for high coverage.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.